CodyCBakerPhD/BBQS-EMBER-docs/user-stories/clip-extractor/story-07-work-with-multi-hour-recordings.md

 **Persona:** Behavioral annotator; pose estimation researcher.

-> As a **researcher working with overnight or multi-hour recordings**, I want the timeline to stay responsive and precise even when the video is hours long, so that I can find a moment at hour three as easily as a moment at minute three.
+> As a **researcher working chronic recordings**, I want the timeline to stay responsive and precise even when the video is hours long, so that I can find a moment at hour three as easily as a moment at minute three.

 **Why it matters.** Home-cage and continuous monitoring recordings are the norm in several BBQS projects, not the exception.
 A timeline designed for a two-minute clip becomes unusable at four hours: the scrubber loses precision and the preview stalls.
-If the tool cannot handle long recordings, it does not handle BBQS recordings.
+If the tool cannot handle long recordings, it does not meet the requirements of BBQS.

 **Acceptance criteria**